xemantic/shader-web-background/README.md

 ### Adding shader uniforms

+Uniforms can be used in shaders to provide some input from the "outside world".
+Usually specified once per every frame.
+Describing this mechanism is out of the scope of this documentation, however the way they are set here is using WebGL directly, so you can refer to official uniform documentation.

 Most likely you want to pass more information to your shaders.
 For example if you defined a uniform in the `image` shader: